kyma-project/istio/docs/user/tutorials/01-45-enable-istio-access-logs.md

 - [Configure Istio Access Logs for a Selective Workload](#configure-istio-access-logs-for-a-selective-workload)
 - [Configure Istio Access Logs for a Specific Gateway](#configure-istio-access-logs-for-a-selective-gateway)
 - [Configure Istio Access Logs for the Entire Mesh](#configure-istio-access-logs-for-the-entire-mesh)

+To filter the enabled access logs, you can edit the Telemetry API by adding a filter expression.
+See [Filter Access logs](#filter-access-logs).

 ### Configure Istio Access Logs for a Namespace